 Samantha Maiden, news.com.au, “Young staffer Brittany Higgins says she was raped at Parliament House” “Parliament office ‘steam cleaned’ after alleged attack” and “Minister Michaelia Cash’s voicemail message to Brittany Higgins”

 Maiden’s win was announced at the Walkley Foundation’s Mid-Year Celebration of Journalism in Sydney this evening.

-The judges also acknowledge the high standard of the two other finalists:
+The judges acknowledge the high standard of the finalists: